 Back to top

 RHUC Women’s Spirituality is a group which gathers on the second and fourth Saturdays of the month, September to June.
 We start at 10:00 a.m. with light refreshments and a time of getting caught up with each other.
 The theme of the day is started at 10:15.
-Dates in 2017 are: September 9, 23, October 14, 28, November 11, 25.
+Dates in 2019 are: January 19, February 23, March 9, 23, April 13, 20, May 11, 25

+.
 We are a lively group of women, of all ages, who gather for mutual support, fellowship and exploration of a variety of theological and spiritual topics.
 We average about 12 women each session.

 For further information, please contact the church office at firstname.lastname@example.org or 905-884-1301 ext.
 5.

-Feel free to contact us if you are interested in more information about it.
-Cost is $10 / person, with net proceeds to UCW.
-Please RSVP to Harry Ramsaran (email@example.com or 905 508 4758) by Thursday, December 7th.
+The next Men’s Breakfast will be on Saturday, May 11th, 2019.
+Coffee and tea will be served at 8:15am, with breakfast in the gym at 8:30 prepared by our UCW friends.
+New participants are always welcome.
+The Men’s Breakfasts are a time of fellowship and camaraderie.
+Feel free to contact us if you’re interested in more information.
+Cost is $10 / person, with net proceeds to the UCW.
+Please RSVP to Harry Ramsaran (email@example.com or 905 508 4758) by Thursday, May 9th.
 Thank you!